 Car accidents are the most common cause of personal injuries in Nashville.
 Nashville motorists experience an average of 360 car wrecks resulting in death or severe injury every year.
 Many of these involve pedestrians.
 Car accidents in Nashville are often the result of speeding, driving under the influence, and distracted driving.

 A tractor-trailer weighs as much as 20–30 times more than passenger vehicles, dramatically increasing the potential for severe injury and death in an accident.
-There were 173 truck accidents in Nashville in 2021, which is rising.
+There were hundreds of truck accidents in Nashville in 2022, which is rising.
 While all motorists should drive with care, truck drivers are professionally trained and have a greater duty of care.

 Fatalities in motorcycle accidents are 29 times more likely than in passenger vehicles.
 Motorcyclists are vulnerable to severe injuries in a crash due to the inherent absence of crash protection in motorcycles.

 The majority of multi-vehicle motorcycle crashes happen when drivers fail to see them.
 Additionally, many motorcycle accidents result in brain injuries.

 The workers’ compensation laws are complex and include strict deadlines for filing.
 Injured employees may receive compensation even if the employer is not at fault.
 They also may recover losses from third parties, such as equipment manufacturers.
 It is critical to involve an attorney as soon as possible after injury to ensure you receive all benefits to which you are legally entitled.

 Medical malpractice occurs when a patient suffers injuries after a breach in the standard of care by a healthcare provider.
 Tennessee law maps out strict requirements, including the retention of medical experts and filing deadlines.